Introduction to predmicror

 Cardinal Parameters

-been proposed for temperature, pH, aw and lactic acid.
-The
+functions have been proposed for temperature, pH, aw and lactic acid.

 proposed by Rosso et al. (1995).